-The Eastern end of the seafront is dominated by the mighty white edifice which is the Sesimbra Hotel & Spa and spans a mile along the golden sands of the bay.
+The Eastern end of the seafront is dominated by the mighty Sesimbra Hotel & Spa and spans a mile along the golden sands of the bay.
 Beyond which one finds the marina.
-Along the route there's numerous smaller hotels, a plethora of fish restaurants and a number of shops .
-The beach is divided in two by the Fortaleza de Santiago fort with Praia da Califórnia on the western side and Praia do Ouro to the east.
+Along the route, there are numerous smaller hotels, a plethora of fish restaurants and several shops.
+The beach is divided in two by the Fortaleza de Santiago fort with Praia da Califórnia on the western side and Praia do Ouro on the eastern side.

-This small but informative oceanographical museum is housed within the grounds of the Fortaleza de Santiago fort and celebrates the connection of Sesimbra's relationship to the sea and it's maritime and fishing heritage.
-The exhibits feature salt water aquariums containing marine life found around the Sesimbra coastline, preserved species and artefacts which span 5000 years of human maritime activity.
+This small but informative oceanographical museum is housed within the grounds of the Fortaleza de Santiago fort.
+It celebrates the connection of Sesimbra's relationship to the sea and its maritime and fishing heritage.
+The exhibits feature saltwater aquariums containing marine life found around the Sesimbra coastline, preserved species and artefacts which span 5000 years of human maritime activity.
 Impressive lighting and interactive displays are employed to enhance the visitor's experience.

 June to September Tusesday - Sunday: 15h30 – 19h00/18h30 - 23h00, Monday: CLOSED

 September to May Tusesday - Sunday: 10h00 – 13h00/14h30 - 17h30, Monday: CLOSED

 Rua da Fortaleza, 2970-738 Sesimbra, Portugal. | 38º 26" 34.4' N | 09º 06" 03.7' W

 +351 212 288 206/7 | firstname.lastname@example.org | Website